Montana Earth Science Picture of the Week

 There are three ways that we deal with sewage and other wastewater from modern homes.
 For those who live in one of Montana’s larger cities, a wastewater treatment plant (a.k.a. sewage treatment plant) is used.
 In smaller communities, wastewater most likely ends up in a “lagoon” or series of lagoons.
 For homes that are not connected to community systems, septic systems are used to treat the material that goes down drains and toilets.

-This photo shows the “septic tank” portion of a septic system for a house near Montana City.
+This photo shows the "septic tank" portion of a septic system for a house that was being built near Montana City.
 Eventually the tank was covered with dirt.
 Once completed, gravity will pull wastewater from the house (through a pipe) into the concrete box where solids will settle to the bottom.
-Helpful bacteria will beak down the sewage into a material referred to as “sludge”.
+Helpful bacteria will beak down this solid waste into a material referred to as "sludge".
 Lighter solids such as hair and grease will float to the top.
 Periodically both of these layers will need to be removed by a septic pumping business.
+NOTE: A baseball cap has been placed on the septic tank to give you a sense of how big it is.

-Septic systems are effective in most situations.
+Modern septic systems are effective in most situations with proper maintenance.
 As long as there are several feet of the right kind of soil between the drain field and the water table, groundwater contamination should not be a problem.
 However, in some situations where the water table is high, nitrate contamination from human waste may be a concern.
-Water tables tend to be near the surface near lakes and streams, and near the lower parts of valleys.
+Water tables tend to be close to the surface near lakes and streams, and near the lower parts of valleys.
 Nitrates that seep into lakes or rivers from septic systems can contribute to algae blooms, leading to lower levels of dissolved oxygen in the water.
-High levels of nitrates in drinking water can contribute to a type of cancer and “blue baby syndrome”.
+High levels of nitrates in drinking water is very unhealthy for babies, and may lead to a disease called "blue baby syndrome".
+Furthermore, the presence of nitrates in well water is an indicator that effluent from the septic system is affecting the quality of the groundwater.

 HOT LINKS